vicalejuri/insecam-feedtv/README.md

 Command: `grunt deploy`

-If you do not wish to install npm and bower dependencies before building, an optional flag is available.
+If you do not wish to install npm and bower dependencies before deploying, an optional flag is available.

-Command: `grunt --no-install-deps`
+Command: `grunt deploy --no-install-deps`